800-450-6118

 Doctor performs endoscopic carpal tunnel release surgery.

-Using the endoscopic procedure, the doctor makes either one or two small holes in the palm (the single portal technique or double portal technique, which is shown at the left).
+Using the endoscopic procedure, the doctor makes either one or two small holes in the palm (the single portal technique or double portal technique.
+(The latter is is shown in the photo).

 Then an endoscope is used to see the ligament.
 The doctor inserts a scalpel through the endoscope or through a second hole in the palm.
 Once the ligament is identified, the doctor can cut it.